Parachorale

 By bringing multiple bodies and voices together in a dreamlike procession, the structure of Parachorale alludes to the multiplication of the individual and challenges individual-centered psychology.
 With this structure, the piece makes space for pain and collective pleasure through humor and absurdity.
 Drawing from the experiences of living in a dysphoric body, experiences of incongruence and transformation, the performance explores what it means to live in a body that feels both familiar and foreign.
 It resists the idea of the trans body as an anomaly.
 Instead, it opens a space of shared strangeness—where identity isn't contained but chorused, and asks, how many genuinely feel at home in their own skin?
 In a setting still haunted by its own corporeal past, Ala-Ruona crafts a performance that is not only of the flesh, but for it.

-Parachorale, which premiered at Baltic Circle, Helsinki and previously also has been shown at XS-festival, Turku, continues Ala-Ruona’s series of works addressing the psychosomatic extremes of transcorporeality and paranormal potential.
-As the sequel to his solo Lacuna (2021), it speaks to the experience of inner dissonance.
-At its heart lies the desire to share an under-the-skin world and to create a new understanding of reality with the audience.
+Parachorale, which premiered at Baltic Circle, Helsinki and previously also had been shown at XS-festival, Turku, continued Ala-Ruona’s series of works addressing the psychosomatic extremes of transcorporeality and paranormal potential.
+As the sequel to his solo Lacuna (2021), it spoke to the experience of inner dissonance.
+At its heart lay the desire to share an under-the-skin world and to create a new understanding of reality with the audience.

 Persons